cabinetoffice/GCGS-Central-Digital-Platform/Frontend/CO.CDP.OrganisationApp/Pages/PrivacyNotice.en.md

 We will only track your activity in this way if you have given consent.
 You can control whether Google Analytics tracks you by adjusting your [cookies](/cookies).

 Our lawful basis for processing your analytics data is consent (Article 6 (1)(a) UK GDPR).

+The above provisions on analytical data apply in the same way to the SoW Tool.

 ### Recipients of your data

 For all users, the Cabinet Office has access to your data in line with this privacy notice.